mean00/swindle/README.md

 Why ?
 =====
-Because it is not tied to Arm (same code fine for CH32V3x/RISCV) Because it's fun to play with rust.
+- Because it is not tied to Arm (same code fine for CH32V3x/RISCV).
+- Because it's fun to play with rust.
-Because using the RP2040 zero makes a very small & cheap debugger
+- Because using the RP2040 zero makes a very small & cheap debugger.

-Additionnaly, the structure of the gdb rust parser is simpler than the one from blackmagic and easier to modify to add support for things.

-Since under the hood FreeRTOS is used, swindle is easy to extend by creating separate standalone threads
+- Because i wanted native support for CH32 chips and FreeRTOS.
+- Because it is built using CMake (at the time the BMP was using plain Makefiles).

 Quick FAQ
 ==================

 * Is it better than vanilla Black Magic Probe ? : No. It supports less targets and is less robust.
-* Can i run it on xyz board ? : No, only RP2040, STM32F103, GD32F103, GD32F303 and CH32V3x (maybe CH32V2X)
+* Can i run it on xyz board ? : No, only RP2040,  GD32F303 and CH32V3x (maybe CH32V2X)
-* Can i debug all the boards : No, only some are enabled (ARM SWD + CH32V RVSWD), but you can easily change that.
+* Can i debug all the boards : No, only some are enabled (ARM SWD + CH32V RVSWD).
+This is mostly a size issue.
 * How do i update it ? : Through DFU for all boards except the RP2040
 * Is Jtag supported ? : No, only SWD/RVSWD.
 You can reactivate it if you really need it.